Adam Carson: Biography

 Adam Carson was raised in Ukiah, California, along with fellow AFI members Davey Havok and Jade Puget, and former members Geoff Kresge and Mark Stopholese.
+AFI has been described as a Bay Area band that is "one of the top hardcore/post-punk acts in the San Francisco Bay Area."
 Carson acquired an interest in music as early as age three, by which time he had amassed a small collection of 45-rpm records.
 As a toddler, Carson would also drag pots and pans out of his kitchen and assemble them into a drum set.

 Carson's aspirations to be a drummer in a band were realized when he was eight or nine years old.
 He recalls, "I came home from the record store with Def Leppard's Pyromania, as well as a poster of them performing live.
 I remember listening to the record and looking at the poster on my wall and thinking that being in a rock band must be the best thing ever."

 Carson played in his school band when he was in the sixth and seventh grade.
 Regarding his experience, he said, "I played the drums (surprise, surprise) and had hot pink drumsticks and thought I was totally rad.
 I thought because I owned a drum set and could play a rock beat that I knew everything there was to know.
 I got sent to the office a lot for messing around with the trombone players, and when we had substitutes I organized mass switching of instruments by the class.
 I think I ended up with a tuba at one point."
 However, he also believes his time in the band was misused, stating "I kind of wish I had paid more attention because I can't read music and know very little about scales and that type of thing.
 I quit band when the teacher called me a flake.
 I think he was pissed because I didn't want to join marching band, and I was pissed because he turned me down for jazz band and they had a drum kit.
 Even though I was a screw-up, I think being in the school band was educational and affected me positively."